Emmanuel Rivera Player Props: Diamondbacks vs. Blue Jays

 Emmanuel Rivera At The Plate

-- Rivera is hitting .288 with 10 doubles, a home run and seven walks.
+- Rivera is batting .288 with 10 doubles, a home run and seven walks.

 - He has hit a home run in just one game this season.

-- Rivera has an RBI in 15 of 47 games this year, with multiple RBI in four of them.
+- Rivera has had an RBI in 15 games this season (31.9%), including four multi-RBI outings (8.5%).
 He has also driven home three or more of his team's runs in one contest.

+- He has scored in 20 of 47 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.